-Dr Simon Hardy: (HEA Fellow) Specialisms include Contemporary and Historical Analysis of Pornography/Erotica as a Cultural Genre.
+Dr Simon Hardy: (Senior Lecturer and HEA Fellow): Specialisms include Contemporary and Historical Analysis of Pornography/Erotica as a Cultural Genre.

 The course provides opportunities to test understanding and learning informally through the completion of practice or ‘formative’ assignments.
 Each module has one or more formal or ‘summative’ assessments which are graded and count towards the overall module grade.

 Assessment methods include essays, oral presentations, portfolios, textual analysis, literature reviews, reports, commentaries, reflections, diaries, journals, project reports and blog contributions.

 The precise assessment requirements for an individual student in an academic year will vary according to the mandatory and optional modules taken, but a typical formal summative assessment pattern for each year of the course is: